 The Second Patriarch of Zen, Hui-k'o, who received the bowl and robe from the First Patriarch that signified the Transmission of the Lineage of the Dharma, after some forty years, passed them on to the Third Patriarch.
 He then went around everywhere drinking and carousing like a wildman and partaking in the offerings of the brothel districts.
 When people asked how he could do such a thing, being a Patriarch of Zen and all, he would respond with: "What business is it of yours?"HUI-K'O: The Second Patriarch in the Chinese Lineage

 Some people say it doesn't matter much one way or the other, who cares about her anyway?
 Over and over it is repeated she is nothing more than a spoiled brat.
-Rwanda or not, the same crowd intimate her seeming lack of interest, inability, or desire to sink below the level of her so-called social standing to a more common plane of existence would inhibit or stop any serious attempt by her to gain insight along any spiritual path --- Zen, Buddhism, or otherwise.
+Rwanda or other social causes or not, the same crowd intimate her seeming lack of interest, inability, or desire to sink below the level of her so-called social standing to a more common plane of existence would inhibit or stop any serious attempt by her to gain insight along any spiritual path --- Zen, Buddhism, or otherwise.
 Those who say so tend to forget the all time champion of Awakening to the Absolute and Enlightenment, Shakyamuni Buddha, was born into a rich and wealthy royal family.
 The Buddha's father was a king and he himself was a prince.
 Yet still, even though it took years, he sought out and found Enlightenment.

-Now, while it is true not everybody follows Ms Hilton's every move microscopically, her interest in Buddhism and things Zen have been reported quite readily in some areas, attested to by the recent photographs of her holding the best-selling quasi Zen Buddhist text The Power of Now, as well as several books by Deepak Chopra and being seen with Buddhism for Dummies, The Complete Idiot's Guide to Meditation.
+Now, while it is true not everybody follows Ms Hilton's every move microscopically, her interest in Buddhism and things Zen have been reported quite readily in some areas, attested to by oft-time photographs of her holding the best-selling quasi Zen Buddhist text The Power of Now, as well as several books by Deepak Chopra and being seen with Buddhism for Dummies, The Complete Idiot's Guide to Meditation.
 In-depth or shallow interest on her part for things spiritual one way or the other it is questionable at best that she will, as would be most beneficial for her in the long run, avail herself of actually incorporating into her lifestyle much of what has been reported she has been studying recently.

 As stated in the opening quote above, Hui-k'o was the Second Patriarch in the Ch'an lineage --- the seal of approval having been bestowed upon him by Bodhidharma himself --- so, if it would be OK with Hui-k'o and Paris, then why not Paris and any other Zen adept?
 Right or wrong, merit is not a criteria for Enlightenment.
 One's intent is much closer.